Rigging and Training at Home

 The Aviary’s top priority is the safety of our students and staff, and we are so happy that you are seeking advice on how to safely train at home.

-The short answer: ask your instructor if you are ready.
+Ask your instructor if you are ready.
 Until you can confidently execute everything on your own, without any cues from them, you are not ready to practice solo.
 If you don’t have an adequate mat, safe equipment, and appropriately rated rigging, you are not ready to practice solo.
 This is a mistake that beginners in many other industries can get away with because their level of potential “catastrophic failure” is much lower.
 With aerial arts, worst-case scenarios include permanent injury, paralysis, and death.
 Training at home is possible with the right precautions, but we encourage you to think critically about your safety before making a potentially life-changing purchase.

 Aerial Yoga